Copyright © James R Meyer 2012 - 2018 https://www.jamesrmeyer.com

-Note that (provided you have JavaScript enabled) clicking on (show) will reveal further details, while clicking again will hide it.
-Also, clicking on (show Gödel’s) will reveal relevant parts of Gödel’s text (shown in green), while clicking again will hide it.
-Please note that older browsers may not display some symbols correctly.
+Note that (provided you have JavaScript enabled) clicking on () will reveal further details, while clicking again will hide it.
+Also, clicking on () will reveal relevant parts of Gödel’s text (shown in green), while clicking again will hide it.

-From this point onwards we will only be referring to Part 2 of Gödel’s paper, which contains the proof proper (the paper can be viewed online at English translation of Gödel’s original proof or as a PDF file at English translation of Gödel’s original proof, PDF file).
+From this point onwards we will only be referring to Part 2 of Gödel’s paper, which contains the proof proper (the paper can be viewed online at English translation of Gödel’s original proof).
 To understand the guide from this point on, you will need to already have a good understanding of the fundamentals of what is called propositional logic and predicate logic (including the meaning of free variables and bound variables).
-A fairly good online guide that covers the basics can be viewed Propositional and Predicate Logic: here.
+There are several fairly good online guides that cover the basics, such as PDF Introduction to Propositional Logic, PDF Introduction to Predicate Logic and PDF Propositional Logic, Truth Tables, and Predicate Logic.

-But note that a single symbol is also referred to as a ‘sign’; it is a string with just one symbol.
-The term ‘basic sign’ is used to refer to either a single symbol or a string of symbols that represents a variable, see below.
-When you are reading the proof you need to be familiar with this terminology.
+But note that in Meltzer’s translation a single symbol is also referred to as a sign; it is a string with just one symbol, and you would need to be familiar with this terminology.)

 When reading Gödel’s proof, one should remember that Gödel is a proof of incompleteness for one specific formal system which Gödel defines in detail and which he calls the system P. Bear in mind that Gödel’s method, which he applies to this one particular system P, can in principle be applied to any formal system (provided it contains a certain amount of basic arithmetic, such as defining natural numbers and basic operations on those numbers).